ymar/ymar.nl/src/content/blog/how-i-automate-tracking-new-releases/index.md

 By automating this process with Smarter Playlists, I can focus on enjoying the music rather than spending time manually tracking new releases.
 It's a perfect example of how a little automation can enhance your music listening experience.

-*Have you set up any similar automation for tracking your favorite labels?
-I'd love to hear about your setup in the comments below!*